 If you have a student who is eligible to take the alternate assessments, mark the Alternate Assessment checkbox under the Statewide Assessments editor in your AIM system.
-For students who are eligible to take the alternate assessments and are designated as EL, indicate LEP in AIM and also mark the Alternate Assessment checkbox.
+For students who are eligible to take alternate assessments and are designated as EL, indicate LEP in AIM and also mark the Alternate Assessment checkbox.
 Questions can be directed to the AIM Help Desk at 1-877-424-6681, 406-444-3800, or opiaimhelp@mt.gov.
-Additional information about completing the statewide assessment editor in AIM can be found in the IEP Updates: Statewide Assessment Editor.
+You may reach out to AIM for additional information about completing the statewide assessment editor in AIM.